JBlond/twig-trans/README.md

 This is the replacement for the old **Twig** Extensions **I18n** / **Intl** / **I18nExtension** for the translation with po / mo
 **gettext** files.

-I didn't wanted to install Symfony, but Twig only.
+I didn't want to install Symfony, but Twig only.
 Symfony seemed to be too much overhead.

 This extension enable Twig templates to use `|trans` and `{% trans %}` + `{% endtrans %}` again